Optimal speed-up of multi-step Pontus-Mpemba protocols: Abstract

 \section{Abstract}

 \justifying{The classical Mpemba effect is the counterintuitive phenomenon where hotter water freezes faster than colder water due to the breakdown of Newton's law of cooling after a sudden temperature quench.
 The genuine nonequilibrium post-quench dynamics allows the system to evolve along effective shortcuts absent in the quasi-static regime.
 When the time needed for preparing the (classical or quantum) system in the hotter initial state is included, we encounter so-called Pontus-Mpemba effects.
-We here investigate multi-step Pontus-Mpemba protocols for open quantum systems whose dynamics is governed by time-inhomogeneous Lindblad master equations.
+We here investigate multi-step Pontus-Mpemba protocols for open quantum systems whose dynamics is governed by non-autonomous (\emph{aka} time-inhomogeneous) Lindblad master equations.
 In the limit of infinitely many steps, one arrives at continuous Pontus-Mpemba protocols.
 We study the crossover between the quasi-static and the sudden-quench regime, showing the presence of dynamically generated shortcuts achieved for time-dependent dissipation rates.
+Considering a two-parameter family of time-dependent rates, the parameters allowing for optimal speed-up conditions are determined.
 Time-dependent rates can also cause non-Markovian behavior, highlighting the existence of rich dynamical regimes accessible beyond the Markovian framework.}